borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 <img src="./embed-svg-in-v-btn/NaiveApproach.png" align="middle" height=80>

-The natural reflex is to manupulate the **height and width parameters**, but this doesn't have the desired effect.
+The natural reflex is to manipulate the **height and width parameters**, but this doesn't have the desired effect.

 ### Slightly less naive approach

-[The vuetify documentation tells you](https://vuetifyjs.com/en/components/buttons/) that the svg has to be embedded in a `v-icon`.
+[The Vuetify documentation tells you](https://vuetifyjs.com/en/components/buttons/) that the SVG has to be embedded in a `v-icon`.
 So I changed the previous listing to

 ```html
 <!-- Doesn't work -->